 Specialized Clothing are nonrestrictive clothing adapted to the waiver participant's individual needs and related to his/her/their disability.
-Specialized clothing can include weighted clothing, clothing designed for tactile defensiveness, specialized footwear, or reinforced clothing.
+Specialized clothing can include weighted clothing, clothing designed for tactile defensiveness or sensory integration, specialized footwear, or reinforced clothing.
 Services are provided when outside the scope of Medicaid State Plan and EPSDT benefits.